 Benefits advice: Newcastle City Council now has a special webpage on Coronavirus and benefits: Newcastle City Council Benefits guidance

-Charity Business Services advice: Expanded Coronavirus Job Support Scheme
+Business Services advice: Coronavirus Job Retention Scheme (Furlough) extension guidance.

 Specific information for charities: NCVO has produced detailed advice for VCSE organisations, which links to the relevant public health information.
 The information is changing on a daily basis so rather than replicate it here we urge you to look at the links.